SarahIsWeird/libduco/README.md

 # Features

 This is a list of the current implementation status of various features.
+For more information about any specific function, please check the docstrings either through your IDE or in the header file.

 - [x] Account-related features
   - [x] Logging in (``duco_login()``)